CristianMicheletti/SMOG-converter/README.md

 Custom LAMMPS extensions
 ------------------------

-The provided custom Lammps extension can be compiled along with the other source files of LAMMPS.
+LAMMPS simulations require an executable compiled with this custom extension for the SMOG model.
+The files need to be included in the "src" folder of the  22Aug18 version of LAMMPS to compile the appropriate lammps executable, lmp_mpi

 _____________________________________________________
 END